-Ambarish Pandey, M.D., is an Assistant Professor in the Department of Internal Medicine at UT Southwestern Medical Center.
+Ambarish Pandey, M.D., is an Associate Professor in the Department of Internal Medicine at UT Southwestern Medical Center.
 He specializes in preventive cardiology and heart failure with preserved ejection fraction.

 Dr. Pandey earned his medical degree at the All India Institute of Medical Sciences.
 He completed both his residency in internal medicine and fellowship in cardiology at UT Southwestern.
 He also holds a master’s degree in clinical sciences from UT Southwestern.